Blintox/Pico_RCM_Injector/README.md

 If you are unsure whether your intended use is lawful, do not use this project until you have checked the applicable rules or obtained proper legal advice.

 This repository includes a generated Hekate payload header.
 See `NOTICE.md` and `third_party/` for source, attribution, and license details.

+## Instructions

+1. Flash latest .uf2 to pico from releases
+2. Power pico with 5v through VBUS and Ground (must be VBUS and 5v)
+3. Put device in RCM mode and connect powered pico through usb-c
+4. Afer Payload Delivery disconnect pico

 ## Hardware Notes